Adirajshiwarkar/Image-Processing/README.md

 ---

 ## **Features**
-- **Image Manipulation:** Read, display, and manipulate images using OpenCV.
+- **Face Detection:** Detects faces in images using Haar cascades.
-- **Image Transformation:** Resize and apply pixel-based operations to images.
+- **Image Preprocessing:** Converts images to grayscale for efficient processing.
-- **Modular and Customizable:** Easy-to-understand code structure for customization.
+- **Visualization:** Displays detected faces with bounding boxes.
-- **Educational Resource:** Ideal for beginners exploring image processing concepts.
+- **Modular Design:** Easily adaptable for other object detection tasks.

 ---